19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (o) regulating the admission and exclusion from the airport of persons, animals or vehicles;

-(p) prohibiting trespassing on the airport by persons or animals;
+(p) prohibiting trespassing on the airport by persons, vehicles or animals;

+[Act 18 of 2018 wef 29/06/2018]

 (q) regulating the formation of queues of persons and vehicles within, or seeking admission to, the airport;